 Initial treatment without a conclusive diagnosis may be advised

-The way to confirm a diagnosis of endometriosis is to have a laparoscopy (a small operation, described earlier).
+The way to confirm a diagnosis of endometriosis is to have a laparoscopy (the small operation, described earlier).
 However, many women develop symptoms that are 'probably' due to endometriosis such as painful periods - but have not yet had a laparoscopy.
 In such circumstances, your doctor may suggest an initial treatment of painkillers and/or 'the pill' or the LNG-IUS, in particular, if you require contraception as well.
 These treatments are used to treat period pains anyway, even without endometriosis.
 If the symptoms improve with this initial treatment (as often they do) then a laparoscopy may not then be needed.

 Laparoscopy to diagnose and treat